UoMCS/Ackie/README.rst

 	0x0802: Bottom bit is the LCD backlight state
 	0x0820: This and the next 31 words are the current contents of the LCD's 32 characters.
+	0x0840: This and the next 16 words are the current contents of the LCD's 32 characters as two consecutive characters packed into each
+	        byte (for convenient loading of strings)

 Download of Host Program